telexintegrations/freshdesk-notifications-telex-integration/README.md

 ## Integration Settings
 - `API key` - your company's freshdesk api key
 - `Freshdesk Domain` - your company freshdesk domain

+## How to test this integration
+If you do not have a freshdesk account a default freshdesk api key and domain name has been added during deployment on render
+- leave api key and freshdesk domain empty
+- set an interval at default its 1min
+- To get notified create a ticket on [Freshdesk](https://nwabueze2amarachi.freshdesk.com/support/tickets/new) and get notified on telex

 ## screenshot of the freshdesk integration in a telex channel
 ![Screenshot of Telex chaneel](/Screenshot.png)